hdelva/fosite/thesis/report.md

 # Introduction

-The university of Ghent has developed the Dodona platform which students can use to submit solutions to and receive immediate feedback.
-This feedback is in large part done through unit testing.
-This lets the students know whether or not their solution is correct but doesn't really help them forward if it's not.
-To remedy this, there is a visual debugger included which students can use to step through their program.
-This comes with a couple of caveats unfortunately, for example it's unable to process file IO.
+The university of Ghent has developed the Dodona platform which students can use to submit solutions and receive immediate feedback.
+This feedback is in large part done through unit testing which lets the students know whether or not their solution is correct, but it doesn't really help them forward if it's not.
+To remedy this, there is a visual debugger available which students can use to step through their program.
+Unfortunately it is limited in what it can do, file IO functionality isn't available for example.
 More importantly, it can only let the user scroll through execution states.
 If an error occurred after a couple of thousand executed statements, this becomes a very tedious process.

-That's just the nature of debugging.
-Fortunately, there are ways to avoid this pain altogether.
-Some programming languages have a strict compiler to catch obvious mistakes.
+There are ways to avoid the pain of debugging altogether.
 There are linter tools such as JSLint and Pylint which emit warnings on error prone patterns.
 The Dodona platform uses these tools as well, and relays the warnings to the students.

 The Pylint tool for Python has noticeably helped students avoid mistakes.
 Which in turn allowed them to focus more on the actual assignment and less on learning how to program.
-The goal of this thesis is to build on top of that, giving the students even more and even better feedback.
+The goal of this dissertation is to build on top of that, giving the students even more and even better feedback.
 An extensive data-flow analysis can untangle even the worst spaghetti code, which makes it a prime starting point for further analysis and feedback.

-# Literature
+# Related Work

 ## Static Analysis

 NASA's source code of the Apollo 11 Guidance Computer was recently digitized and put on Github.
 All of it was written in an Assembly language and the result worked just fine.
-The C programming language was made for the Unix operating system so it could run on various CPU architectures.
-In essence it's a pretty light abstraction over Assembly, it doesn't take much pressure off of the programmers.
-Unix did just fine as well.
+The C programming language was developed for the Unix operating system so the latter could run on various CPU architectures @cdev.
+In essence it's a pretty thin abstraction over Assembly, in the sense that it doesn't take much pressure off of the programmers.
+Unix worked just fine, just like NASA's guidance controller.
 One could argue that programmers don't need tools to aid them -- they seem to know what they're doing.

-As the field of research grew, and with it the projects, it started becoming apparent that programmers can't always rely on themselves.
+As the field of computing grew, and with it the projects, it started becoming apparent that programmers can't always rely on themselves.
 Even veteran developers occasionally discover a major vulnerability in their code -- like the Heartbleed vulnerability in OpenSSL.
-Everyone makes mistakes but not all mistakes go unnoticed for years in critical code.
+Everyone makes mistakes of course, but critical code should avoid them at all costs.
 A first line of defense against these costly mistakes is a proof of correctness.
 NASA's code was reliable because they had formal proofs that the most critical parts were correct [@nasa1; @nasa2; @nasa3].
-Doing this is not only a massive amount of work, a proof can still be wrong.
-An implementation oversight can easily carry over into a proof oversight, so extra pair of eyes is needed to check all proofs as well.
+Doing this is a massive amount of work, and a proof can still be wrong.
+More importantly, most verification frameworks are applied to designs and not implementations @visser.

-Functional programming languages are closely related to this method of provable correctness, while also automating some of checks.
+Functional programming languages are closely related to provable correctness, while also automating some of checks.
 Notable examples of such languages are Haskell and ML.
 Both have a strong theoretical foundation and provide the programmer with a strong type system to make code easier to reason about.
-This stands in stark contrast with languages like C. While Haskell was made to facilitate writing correct code @haskell, C was made to be _close to the metal_ and efficient @cdev.
+This stands in stark contrast with languages like C. While Haskell was made to facilitate writing correct code @haskell, C was made to be close to the metal and efficient @cdev.
 The C compiler doesn't help the programmer nearly as much as the Haskell compiler.
-Correctness is obviously paramount to any computer program, so C's priorities don't always align with a programmer's.
+Developing correct and functional programs is obviously paramount to any programmer, so C's priorities don't always align with the developer's.

-That's where static analysers come into play.
+That's where static analyzers come into play.
 They analyze a program, either in its source code form or its compiled form, and try to find as many possible mistakes as possible.
-These mistakes are often very subtle and rare,  but encountering one can ruin a person's week.
+These mistakes are often very subtle and rare, but even a single one can ruin someone's week.
 Code sample \ref{smp:shortset} comes from Google's Error Prone Github page and is a great example of how subtle serious bugs can be.
+The code seems to be just fine at first glance, the analysis in sample \ref{smp:shortset_f} reveals a subtle flaw.

 \begin{code}
   \begin{tcblisting}{listing only,